LemmyNet/lemmy-docs/src/contributors/03-docker-development.md

 This is useful if you want to modify the source code of your instance to add some extra functionalities which are not available in the main release.

+Before you build, edit `docker/Dockerfile` and set `RUST_RELEASE_MODE=release` or the debugging will make the instance too slow.

 ```bash
 sudo docker build . -f docker/Dockerfile -t "lemmy:${git rev-parse --abbrev-ref HEAD}"
 ```